 THAT you have a clear understanding that we are all interconnected, even in non-obvious ways, and that no one is really fully independent.
-This understanding is the framework for your behaviors.

-YOU ARE COMFORTABLE seeing yourself as part of a larger whole.
-You pay attention to the input of stakeholders when analyzing a problem and seeking effective solutions.
+You are comfortable seeing yourself as part of a larger whole, and you pay attention to the input of stakeholders when analyzing a problem and seeking effective solutions.
+In addition, you are appreciative about other people's input and support.
+You thrive in collaborative environments, welcome participatory solutions and feel grateful for the help of others.